Background: Gamma(γ)#93, Paul Blenkhorn

 led by Elise Remling, assisted by Ayşem Mert & Jelle Behagel

-Module 2 focuses on RQ1 and maps the changes taking place in the UN’s environmental and sustainability governance architecture (HLPF and institutions related to the SDGs) as a result of the Coronavirus Crisis.
-We will list the changes in
+Module 2 focused on RQ1 and maped the changes taking place in the UN’s environmental and sustainability governance architecture (HLPF and institutions related to the SDGs) as a result of the Coronavirus Crisis.
+In our final report we will list the changes in

 - Behaviour/Practices (new ways in which daily operations are conducted e.g. via digital means).